 I don’t mean to brag, but yes, they can.
 Labs are known as the all-around type of dog that is great at just about everything: hunting, guarding, love and protect their masters (families), caring for kids, etc.

 However, you need to start their training period when they are young (4 months or younger) on guard dog behavior.
-A lab will learn much easier than any other dog, in my opinion, since you can train them to be guard dogs for protection purposes as well as get them trained for competition purposes.
+A lab will learn much easier than any other dog, in my opinion, since you can train them with effective tools to be guard dogs for protection purposes as well as get them trained for competition purposes.

 Q27.
 How do Great Pyrenees Lab mix dogs behave around other dogs?